drmpjz/CalliopeLinuxSetup/README.md

 Once all of this is in place files can be transfered with the [calliope.sh](calliope.sh) script.
 Things to note:

 * The filename to transfer is hard coded as `MYPROG.HEX`.
 If you want to change this, alter the definition of `progName` at the start of the script
 * This version of the script keeps a backup copy of all HEX files transfered to Calliope mini in the (hidden) direcotry `.archive_calli`.
 Advantage: One can revert to previous version of the (Hex) code in case subsequent changes broke a program.
-(Although )
+(Although not of the source code, this would need to be arranged in the IDE).
+Disadvantage: The archive directory needs to be cleaned every now and then.

 ## (Simple) Troubleshooting